Sarocharu: Development

 Parasuram, who directed Ravi Teja's Anjaneyulu directed the film and music director Devi Sri Prasad, who previously worked with Ravi Teja for Venky provided the music.
 Amala Paul and Trisha backed out of the project citing date issues paving the way for Kajal Aggarwal to bag the heroine role eventually.
 Richa Gangopadhyay eventually won the place of the second heroine in this film.
 The film was named "Sarosthara" but later it was changed to "Sarocharu" which was confirmed by Richa in her Twitter.
 This is the second film Ravi Teja is working with Kajal Agarwal after Veera and with Richa Gangopadhyay after Mirapakay.
-Nara Rohit, the nephew of former Chief Minister of Andhra Pradesh Nara Chandrababu Naidu, and veteran actors Jayasudha and Chandra Mohan hired for important roles.
+Nara Rohit, the nephew of the Chief Minister of Andhra Pradesh Nara Chandrababu Naidu, and veteran actors Jayasudha and Chandra Mohan hired for important roles.
 In November, a set of stills and 2 First Look Posters were Launched which got stunning response.
 It was also reported later that the pair of Ravi Teja and Kajal will be seen in a very beautiful romantic track that is expected to be a highlight of the movie.